pmozil/blendage/README.md

 # This is a fork of dwl with some added functions

 Right now there's:
 - inverse dynamic tiling
 - dynamic config with lua in development

-# dwl - dwm for Wayland
+# blendage - Wayland compositor

 Join us on our [Discord server](https://discord.gg/jJxZnrGPWN)!

-dwl is a compact, hackable compositor for Wayland based on [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots/).
+Blendage is a compact, hackable compositor for Wayland based on [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots/).
 It is intended to fill the same space in the Wayland world that dwm does in X11, primarily in terms of philosophy, and secondarily in terms of functionality.
-Like dwm, dwl is:
+Like dwm, blendage is:

 - Easy to understand, hack on, and extend with patches
 - One C source file (or a very small number) configurable via `config.h`
 - Limited to 2000 SLOC to promote hackability
 - Tied to as few external dependencies as possible

-dwl is not meant to provide every feature under the sun.
-Instead, like dwm, it sticks to features which are necessary, simple, and straightforward to implement given the base on which it is built.
-Implemented default features are:

 - Any features provided by dwm/Xlib: simple window borders, tags, keybindings, client rules, mouse move/resize.
-Providing a built-in status bar is an exception to this goal, to avoid dependencies on font rendering and/or drawing libraries when an external bar could work well.
 - Configurable multi-monitor layout support, including position and rotation
 - Configurable HiDPI/multi-DPI support
 - Idle-inhibit protocol which lets applications such as mpv disable idle monitoring